 The hip belt was thinly padded.
-But given that this pack is designed for more lightweight use, it felt like just the right amount of padding, and helped to ensure a snug, or body conforming fit when carrying my skis.
+But given that this pack is designed for more lightweight use, it felt like just the right amount of padding and helped to ensure a snug, or body-conforming fit when carrying my skis.
 The integrated, internal U-frame combined with back cushioning, provided stability on this light pack, allowing the pack to easily and comfortably bear the weight of my skis or snowshoes.

 The shoulder straps are a bit narrower on the women’s version of this pack, again, taking into account our smaller frames by nature.
 I was pleased that the shoulder “straps” were long enough to nicely accommodate my puffy layers when I needed to wear them, and yet allowed me to trim them tight and remain comfortable when I was down to base layers.
-Again, the slender profile of the pack, kept the load close to my body and allowed my arms to move freely while skiing with poles.
+Again, the slender profile of the pack kept the load close to my body and allowed my arms to move freely while skiing with poles.
 I really liked this and enjoyed the freedom of movement.

 Gear Carry and External Attachment System

 There are two side compression straps, one on each side.
-Corner loops are provided on the front of pack and on the top of the brain, for tying down external items such as a helmet or climbing rope.
+Corner loops are provided on the front of the pack and on the top of the brain, for tying down external items such as a helmet or climbing rope.
 An optional helmet holder is available that attaches to these loops.
 There are also external straps to hold collapsed poles or an ice axe.
 When not in use, the lower ice ax loop (which adjusts), tucks inside a small hidden pocket so that it will not dangling or get caught on branches.

 For carrying skis, snowboards, or snowshoes, there is a set of external, adjustable straps on the outside of the shovel pocket.
-When not is use, they are stored or tucked into a hidden pocket of sorts on outside flap.
+When not in use, they are stored or tucked into a hidden pocket of sorts on the outside flap.
 A really cool design!
 For snowshoes or snowboard use, you bring both ends of the straps out to the far sides of the external shovel pocket flap.
-For skis, you thread the both ends of the top set of straps, off to one side (left or right) and thread the lower set to the opposite side.
+For skis, you thread both ends of the top set of straps, off to one side (left or right) and thread the lower set to the opposite side.
 This creates a nice offset or diagonal for carrying skis.
 This was easy to do, even with gloves on.
 And again, when not in use, you tuck the straps in their pocket… you’ll never notice they are there.
 There are also reinforced ski loops on the sides that can be used for an A-frame ski carry, with the side compression straps, and a voile ski strap to lash the tops together.

 The Deuter Rise Lite 26 SL is a fabulous snow sports backpack for women.
 It’s lightweight and conforms well to the shape of a women’s frame and hips.
 It’s also very comfortable.
 My day packs have never really fit the “niche” for cross-country skiing or downhill skiing.
 They’re a bit too floppy and not form-fitting enough.
 And carrying skis on my daypacks has proved challenging.
 However, this pack, at a very affordable price, fits that niche ever so nicely.
-I’ve been very impressed impressed with the fit, even under load of skis or snowshoes, and recommend you give it a try.
+I’ve been very impressed with the fit, even under a load of skis or snowshoes, and recommend you give it a try.